iszczesniak/cpp/unique_ptr/index.md

 Function template `std::make_unique` was introduced for convenience (we could do without it): it creates both the managing object, and the managed data.

-Instead of writing the type `A` twice like this:
+We can create the managed data yourself with the new operator, and pass its raw pointer to the managing object like this:

 `unique_ptr<A> up(new A("A1"));`

-We can write the equivalent code like this, without typing type `A`
+Instead, we can write the equivalent code like this, without typing type `A` twice:
-twice:

 `auto up = make_unique<A>("A1");`